Foot & Ankle Care News and Information

 You've got questions about foot and ankle pain—and we've got answers.
 Our first-class team of surgical podiatrists provides a wealth of foot and ankle care information on a variety of topics including prevention, surgery, and things you can do at home to help heal your foot and ankle pain.

 If you have a specific concern and are having a hard time finding answers for your questions about custom orthotics, foot therapy, or any podiatry topic, schedule an appointment for a personalized consultation with one of our Milwaukee-area foot specialists.

-Get treatment and enjoy walking again.
+Get treatment for your toe pain so you can enjoy your favorite activities again!
 At-home treatments, exercises and footwear for functional hallux limitus If you feel pain and/or stiffness in your big toe joint when standing or walking, it could be arthritis.
-Hallux limitus and hallux rigidus (literally: big toe stiffness) are the terms used to describe mild to severe arthritis in th Continue Reading
+Hallux limitus and hallux rigidus (literally: big toe stiffness) are the terms used Continue Reading

 How Lupus Causes Foot and Ankle Pain The autoimmune disease lupus (systemic lupus erythematosus (SLE)) causes the immune system to attack healthy areas of the body.
 A frequent symptom for sufferers is joint inflammation, including in the feet and ankles (edema).
 The disease is more common in women, African-Americans, Hispanics, and Asians.
 Patien Continue Reading

 Slick roads, drunk drivers and road rage aren’t the only dangers of driving—simply driving a car or truck can cause serious problems in your feet and ankles.
 Being stuck behind the wheel for long hours (whether in heavy traffic, as a truck driver or on a road trip), driving a vehicle you’re not used to or a car with resistant ped Continue Reading